AugustJMote/Binance-CPP-Library/README.md

-# *Work In Progress*

-Currently being ported from a previous project.

 # Binance CPP Library

-A set of libraries for trading on Binance through a C++ application.
+A set of libraries for trading on Binance.us through a C++ application.

 * [Connection](https://github.com/Beavergus/Binance-Trading-Platform/tree/master/Connection) provides an interface for utililizing the HTTPS API.
-* [OrderBook](https://github.com/Beavergus/Binance-Trading-Platform/tree/master/OrderBook) provides a live updating orderbook which runs in the background.
+* [OrderBook](https://github.com/Beavergus/Binance-Trading-Platform/tree/master/OrderBook) provides a live updating orderbook which runs a WebSocket feed in the background.

 ### Prerequisites